 The Stalcup Family

 Tim and Kristin were married on July 4th, 2013 in Virginia Beach, Virginia.
-Kristin’s parents are Art and Connie Roberson who still live in Virginia Beach.
 Tim’s parents are Paul and Barbara Stalcup who live in Iowa.
-The Lord blessed Tim and Kristin with a daughter Anna Faith Shirin Stalcup November 2, 2014.
-Timothy Richard Pesar Stalcup, Jr. was born February 5, 2017.
+Kristin’s parents are Art and Connie Roberson in Virginia Beach.
+The Lord blessed Tim and Kristin with a daughter Anna Faith on November 2, 2014.
+Timothy, Jr., was born February 5, 2017.
 Tim and Kristin are thankful for parents who have taught them the truth of God and enjoy passing on God’s Word to the next generation.
 They look forward to the day that each of their children understand the mystery of the Gospel and accept it personally.
-Tim’s employment has been forklift operator.
-One of Tim’s hobbies is studying linguistics–the science of language.
+Tim’s employment had been forklift operator while he was involved in his home church in North Carolina.
+Emmanuel Baptist Church encouraged the Stalcups to move to New York City to share the the good news of Jesus Christ among the countless souls of New York City.
 Kristin graduated from Bob Jones with a degree in teaching and taught at Tabernacle Christian Academy for four years before we were married.
 She now enjoys helping moms stay home to provide extra income with an all-natural, direct-sales, hair-care product.
-The Stalcups live in North Carolina and are making plans to move to the metropolitan community of Flushing in Queens, New York City.
+The Stalcups are excited about living in the metropolitan community of Queens, New York City.

-Timothy Richard Pesar Stalcup, II is the thirteenth generation to continue the family name Stalcup.
+Our son Tim, Jr., is the thirteenth generation to continue the family name Stalcup.
 This has been a heritage of travelers, adventurers and frontiersmen.
 The first man with this name was a man who came from Sweden.
-His name was Johan Stallcop.
-He moved to Delaware in 1641 and came to know Jesus Christ as His Savior a few years after arriving in America.
+His name was originally Johan Anderson.
+He moved to Delaware in 1641 and was a military officer defending the Swedish fort.
+His officer regalia included a coat called a stalcofta which gave him the nickname, “The Stallcop.”
+Embracing the name, he put it on legal documents.
+Johan came to know Jesus Christ as His Savior a few years after arriving in America.
 His son was Peter Stallcop.
 The third generation was named after his grandfather–John Stallcop.
 The fourth was named Peter Stallcop like his grandfather.
 His son William Stallcop moved to North Carolina.
 The sixth generation Eli Stallcup sold his farm in North Carolina and moved his family north of Nashville, Tennessee.
 The seventh generation, Stephen Stalcup, moved to Indiana.
 Wesley and his brother were Stephen’s sons who pioneered in the frontiers of Iowa.
 They operated a saw mill to convert native logs into building lumber.
-Wesley’s son John Stalcup was known as a big man–a strong farmer.
+Wesley’s son John Stalcup was well-known in his Iowa farming community for his great physical strength.
+He accepted Jesus Christ as his personal Savior when a young lady witnessed to him.
+Eventually he married that young lady.
 Clarence Stalcup found new life in Jesus Christ years ago when he was born again into the family of God.
-He was raised on a farm in southern Iowa and has been involved in teaching the Word of God to teenagers for decades.
+He was raised on a farm in southern Iowa and taught the Word of God to teenagers for decades.
 The eleventh generation is Paul Stalcup who also accepted Christ as His personal Savior in His youth.
-He works at the lumber yard in town.
-The twelfth generation Timothy Richard Stalcup, Sr. Timothy named his son Timothy Richard Pesar Stalcup, II.
+He works at the lumber yard in his town.
+The twelfth generation includes Timothy Richard Stalcup, Sr. Timothy named his son Timothy Richard Pesar Stalcup, II.
 Timmy, Jr, is thus the thirteenth generation in the Stalcup legacy.